fireinrain/github-trending/TrendsHist.md

 * 【2024-02-01】[holoiso-staging / releases](https://github.com/holoiso-staging/releases) - To whom shall install
 ## Rust

+* 【2025-01-01】[louis\-e / arnis](https://github.com/louis-e/arnis) - Generate any location from the real world in Minecraft Java Edition with a high level of detail
 * 【2024-12-30】[jj-vcs / jj](https://github.com/jj-vcs/jj) - A Git-compatible VCS that is both simple and powerful
 * 【2024-12-29】[jj\-vcs / jj](https://github.com/jj-vcs/jj) - A Git\-compatible VCS that is both simple and powerful
 * 【2024-12-27】[mfontanini / presenterm](https://github.com/mfontanini/presenterm) - A markdown terminal slideshow tool